on

 How to avoid unconscious bias and improve inclusivity in associations

 Unconscious bias can have a detrimental impact on inclusivity in an association.
-Not only can this lead to slower medical developments, but it can also contribute to a significantly poorer member experience, leading to a decline in membership over time.
+It can lead to slower medical developments and a significantly poorer member experience, which in turn can lead to a decline in membership over time.

 At Congrex, we are experts in medical associations, providing an array of association management services and professional conference organisation.